 Pedro was brought to Okanogan County in 1983 from Oaxaca, Mexico at nine years old.
 He and his family worked in the apple orchards in the Okanogan valley.
 Thanks to some good folks in the Omak school district, he quickly adjusted to the climate, the culture, and the language.
 He became a father at age 18 and chose to work and support his new family, which came with many challenges.
 Adversity is something that Pedro has had to accept and overcome in his years of growing and learning on how to succeed in his diverse community.
 Pedro has 29 years of selling experience in the automotive industry.
 He has operated as a sales consultant, operator/owner, general manager.
 Growing up in Omak he is passionate about his community and has a vision for unity and one day celebrating the rich diversity.
-Pedro has been involved in community events, a founder of Latinos Unidos of Omak, a member of AA, a board member for OK County Community action council, and has worked with WSU extension on a program called Leadership Plenty.
+Pedro has been involved in community events, a founder of Latinos Unidos of Omak, a former board President for OK County Community action council, and has worked with WSU extension on a program called Leadership Plenty.
 He is invested and passionate about his community and is excited to bring all of his life experiences to FYRE.

 Carol McMillan, Ph.D. taught fourth grade in Oakland, California for three years; lived with free-ranging rhesus monkeys on Cayo Santiago; worked as an archeologist at Mesa Verde National Park; spent four months camping across the southern half of Africa with an entomology expedition; and taught social and natural sciences at Wenatchee Valley College in Omak for thirty years before retiring to Bellingham, Washington in 2010.
 She had the privilege of helping start the Colville Tribes’ Language Preservation Program and working with them to coordinate their classes for college credit.